downlinko/downlinko.github.io/_posts/development/jdk/2018-09-04-download-install-jdk-5-windows.md

 ## Step #1: Download

 There are [several types of Java packages](https://docs.oracle.com/javaee/6/firstcup/doc/gkhoy.html){:target="_blank"}.
-In this tutorial, we will install the Java Standard Edition (SE) platform.
+In this tutorial, we will install the JDK for the Java Standard Edition (SE) platform.

 Head over to the [Oracle Java download page](http://www.oracle.com/technetwork/java/javase/downloads/index.html){:target="_blank"}.